SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Realizing Potential and Real-World Applicability in SMEs

-In summary, by aligning productivity gains with customer trust, risk reduction, and sustainable innovation, it provides a balanced pathway for SMEs to harness AI securely while maintaining resilience and competitiveness in the evolving digital economy.
+In summary, it offers SMEs a balanced way to safely use AI while preserving resilience and competitiveness in the rapidly evolving digital economy by integrating productivity gains with customer trust, risk mitigation, and sustainable innovation.